NetForest – Search

 3. To add a negative filter, click the Negative Filter button to the right of the field name.
 This excludes documents that contain that value in the field.

-4. To filter on whether or not documents contain the field, click the Exists button to the right of the field name.
+4. To filter on whether documents contain the field, click the Exists button to the right of the field name.
 This includes only those documents that contain the field.

 Viewing Document Data